Alamofire/Alamofire/Documentation/AdvancedUsage.md

     .downloadProgress { progress in
         print(progress)
     }
-    .responseDecodable(of: SomeType.self) { response in
+    .responseDecodable(of: DecodableType.self) { response in
         debugPrint(response)
     }
 ```